 - The properties of the event (its data)

-Then you combine events with AND/OR statements.
-These highly flexible approach means you can build very complex segments easily.
+Then you combine these with AND/OR statements.
+This highly flexible approach means you can build very complex segments easily.

 Reviewing Your Segments

 You can see all your segments in the Permutive dashboard, the date they were created, their unique segment ID and their estimated audience size.
-You can view the segment, edit it and see the associated reactions.
 Using Permutive Analytics you can analyse the behaviour, growth and overlap of your segments.